alessandroberna/obsidian-bulktag/README.md

 ## Main features:
 - **Folder based, Hierarchical Tags:** Tags are assigned to folders.
 Each folder will inherit the parent folder's tags (if any).
 See [example](#tagging-example).
-- **Bulk Tagging:** The *Apply Tags* command will add tags to all notes in the current directory and its subdirectories.
+- **Bulk Tagging:** The *Apply Tags* command will add tags to all notes in the current directory and its subdirectories, all with a single keypress.
-- **YAML parsing:** This parses the YAML frontmatter and adds the new tags without removing existing ones or modifying other file attributes.
+- **YAML parsing:** This parses the YAML frontmatter and adds the new tags without removing or modifying existing ones, if present.
 - **TUI:** Simple, keyboard-driven interface.
 VIM keybindings are supported.

 ## Tagging Example: